cellsjs/gluon-cli/docs/users/guides/020release.md

 ?
 Write the name of the new release (release/ is already appended) tutorial (better without spaces)
 ```

 The creation of a release branch will change the version of the develop branch.
-To perform this process **Pisco GitFlow** will ask you to choose next release type, to be able to establish the appropriate version.
+To perform this process **Gluon** will ask you to choose next release type, to be able to establish the appropriate version.

 ```bash
 ?
 Choose next release (Use arrow keys)